 4 weeks MYR 3,000

-Volunteers can opt for a double room for an extra charge of RM150 per night.
+For an extra RM150 per night, volunteers can opt for an ensuite private room with air-con.
+The room sleeps up to 3 people with 1 double and 1 single bed.
 This room is not always available so kindly confirm availability with Ecoteer in advance by contacting us directly.

 International prices are calculated and converted from Malaysian Ringgit so are subject to change.